LATIN PIANO MUSIC

 Composer's will incude Chiquinha Gonzaga, Isaac Albamez, Ángel Gregorio Villoldo Arroyo, Zequinha de Abreu & Ástor Piazzolla, to name a few!

-versions for Brass, Wind, Strings & Tuned Percussion can be tailor made by request:keithterrett@gmail.com
+Versions for Brass, Wind, Strings & Tuned Percussion can be tailor made by request:keithterrett@gmail.com

 Gaúcho or Corta Jaca is the Brazilian tango (maxixe) composed by Chiquinha Gonzaga, her most recorded song.
 It was a song from the burlesque operetta Zizinha Maxixe first staged in 1895.